 (This information is from The Guiness Encyclopedia of Popular Music, ed.
 By Colin Larkin, vol. 4, Guiness Pub.
 Ltd., Enfield, England, 1995.)

 LOUISE MANDRELL was born Thelma Louise Mandrell, 13 July 1954 in Corpus Christi, TX.
-She is descended from William Graves and Elizabeth - of VA, NC & KY (gen. 13), possibly descended from Capt.
-Thomas Graves of VA via the Caswell Co., NC branch of the family.
+She is descended from William Graves and Elizabeth - of VA, NC & KY (gen. 13).

 She began playing guitar, banjo and fiddle as a child and joined her sister, Barbara Mandrell, in the latter's band on bass in 1969.
 She had a short-lived marriage with Ronny Shaw, who opened for Barbara, and her second marriage also failed.
 She was a featured singer with Merle Haggard's roadshow in the mid-1970s.
 She signed with Epic and had U.S. country hits with "Put It On Me", "Everlasting Love" and "Reunited" (which was a duet with her third husband, R. C. Bannon).
 She had further success with RCA and was the butt of her sister's jokes on the television series, Barbara Mandrell And The Mandrell Sisters.
 In 1983, she had solo country hits with "Save Me" and "Too Hot To sleep", which led to her own television series.
 Her 1988 single with Earle Carmen, "As Long As We Got Each Other", made the U.S. country charts despite only promotional copies being issued.
 The picture above is of the three Mandrell sisters.
 (This information is from The Guiness Encyclopedia of Popular Music, ed.
 By Colin Larkin, vol. 4, Guiness Pub.
 Ltd., Enfield, England, 1995.)